AlexVallat/TeamsDownloadWatcher/README.md

 # Installation
 Download TeamsDownloadWatcher.exe from the releases page, put it somewhere and run it. .NET Framework 4.7.2 is required, but this should already have been installed by Teams.
 TeamsDownloadWatcher.exe must remain running for it to work; check "Start with Windows" on the context menu for the icon in the notification area to have it start with Windows.

+Make sure Teams is not running, and run SetTeamsDownloadLocation.ps1 to patch Teams so that it downloads files to %temp%\TeamsDownload instead of the default Downloads folder.
+If Teams starts downloading files directly to Downloads again, following an update, then run this script again to re-enable the download location preference in Teams.

 # Usage
 To have files downloaded from Teams go in a specific folder, use "Set Download Location..." from the context menu.
 This can, for example, be your temporary files folder.